kylecorry31/Trail-Sense/guides/en-US/guide_tool_weather.txt

 The Weather tool can be used to roughly predict the weather.

-## Weather Prediction
+## Weather prediction
 The weather prediction appears at the top of your screen.
 This does not use the Internet and factors in pressure history, historical (30-year average) temperatures, and the clouds from the Clouds tool.
 It also attempts to estimate when the weather change will occur, displayed beneath the prediction.
 The accuracy of the time frame depends on if the clouds indicate a weather front; if it's detected, an approximate time will be displayed, otherwise, it's more vague, like "soon" or "later."

-If the Weather Monitor is on, it records pressure history automatically.
+If the weather monitor is on, it records pressure history automatically.
 Otherwise, pressure updates only occur when you open the Weather tool.
 For accuracy, it's best to record pressure every 30 minutes.

 You can adjust prediction sensitivity in Settings > Weather > Forecast sensitivity.
 Higher sensitivity may detect more patterns but might yield more false predictions.

-## Weather Monitor
+## Weather monitor
-The Weather Monitor runs in the background to record pressure history.
+The weather monitor runs in the background to record pressure history.
 Enable it by clicking the start icon at the bottom-right.
-This causes a notification to appear with the current prediction and an option to stop the Weather Monitor.
+This causes a notification to appear with the current prediction and an option to stop the weather monitor.
 You can also stop it by clicking the stop icon in the bottom-right.

-To change the recording frequency, click the time under the Weather Monitor label at the bottom left and enter a new interval.
+To change the recording frequency, click the time under the weather monitor label at the bottom left and enter a new interval.

 For better accuracy, grant Trail Sense Location permission to determine your elevation via GPS.
 This helps convert pressure to sea level pressure, improving prediction accuracy.